I love eating, cooking, cookbooks, and cooking stores. My passion started twenty-something years ago.

 The store was and still is one of my favorite.

 Everywhere we turned, I wanted to buy something.
 I could lose myself in there and not mind it a bit.

-Here is where I purchased one of my favorite cookbooks” Dungeness Crabs and Blackberry Cobblers” by Janie Hibler.
-Here is where I called in and purchased my very first Le Creuset pan.
-Remember back then we did not have e-commerce and Sur La Table did not have a web site.
-Did I mentioned I still have the store bookmark with their original phone numbers on it?
+Here is where I purchased one of my favorite cookbooks,” Dungeness Crabs and Blackberry Cobblers” by Janie Hibler.
+Here is where I called in and bought my very first Le Creuset pan.

 For the apples I sometimes use Fuji.
 Do not use red delicious or green apples as they are too watery and will not bind well with the flavors.